 📊 How We Test & Score

 Whole house systems face very different challenges depending on whether they’re used on city water or well water.
 That’s why we score them separately.
-Each system is backed by Tap Score lab testing when available, NSF/ANSI certifications, and long-term use insights.
+We balance Tap Score lab testing, NSF/ANSI certifications, and long-term use insights..

 - City Water: Filtration Performance (45%), Flow / Pressure (20%), Build Quality (10%), Install & Maintenance (10%), Taste & Odor (5%), Certifications & Transparency (5%), Operating Cost (5%).